Nishant3231/Mortgage-calculator-appI/README.md

 # Mortgage-calculator-appI
-Thus is a mortgage calculator react web app which calculates the mortgage amount to be paid for the home loan based on the inputs given by the user through easy and attractive UI.
+This is a mortgage calculator react web app which calculates the mortgage amount to be paid for the home loan based on the inputs given by the user through easy and attractive UI.

 # Getting Started with Create React App